GovTechStackSG/apex-api-workshop-2018/README.md

 ### Overview

-This is a hands-on session where participants will design and secure their APIs with elements of gamification.
+This is a hands-on session where participants will design and secure their APIs.
+You will also get to play a game where you will be able to apply what you have learned from our workshop.

 ### Agenda